operator-framework/operator-controller/docs/olmv1_roadmap.md

 ### F27 - Pluggable certificate management (P2)
 OLM should rely on other controllers to create and lifecycle TLS certificates required to drive the functionality of certain extensions, like webhooks that need to trust /  need to be trusted by the cluster's API server.
 OLM should not implement any certificate handling itself.
 In a first implementation support should be established for cert-manager.

+### F28 - Provided service versions (P2)
+Workload-based extensions can offer multiple services (a.k.a. operands) and their respective versions.
+Extension admins need to see which operand versions each extension supports by the extension version.
+Extension admins are guaranteed to install or upgrade an extension that supports their desired operand version(s).
+Extension authors can list supported operand versions and have guarantees that they can list dependencies that support the necessary operand version(s).
+When mirroring a catalog, mirroring users can select a subset of the related images to mirror, based on desired operand version(s).

 # Behavioral Requirements

 _Priority Rating: 1 highest, 2 medium, 3 lower (ex.
 P2 = Medium Priority)_